GenomicsDB/GenomicsDB-Python/genomicsdb/scripts/README.md

 <a name="filters"></a>
 ### Filters and Attributes

 Filters can be specified via an optional argument(`-f/--filter`) to `genomicsdb_query`.
 They are genomic filter expressions for the query and are based on the genomic attributes specified for the query.
-Genomic attributes are all the fields and REF and ALT specified during import of the variant files into GenomicsDB.
-Note that any attribute used in the filter expression should also be specified as an attribute to the query via `-a/--attribute` argument if they are not the defaults(REF and GT).
+Genomic attributes are all the fields and `REF` and `ALT` specified during import of the variant files into GenomicsDB.
+Note that any attribute used in the filter expression should also be specified as an attribute to the query via `-a/--attribute` argument if they are not the defaults(`REF` and `GT`).

 The expressions themselves are enhanced algebraic expressions using the attributes and the values for those attributes at the locus(contig+position) for the sample.
-The supported operators are all the binary, algebraic operators, e.g. `==, !=, >, <, >=, <=...` and custom operators `|=` to use with `ALT` for a match with any of the alternate alleles and `&=` to match a resolved GT field with respect to REF and ALT.
+The supported operators are all the binary, algebraic operators, e.g. `==, !=, >, <, >=, <=...` and custom operators `|=` to use with `ALT` for a match with any of the alternate alleles and `&=` to match a resolved `GT` field with respect to `REF` and `ALT`.
 The expressions can also contain predefined aliases for often used operations.
 These are currently supported per sample per locus -

 1. ISCALL   : is a variant call, filters out `GT="./."` fir example
 2. ISHOMREF : homozygous with the reference allele(REF)
 3. ISHOMALT : both the alleles are non-REF (ALT)
 4. ISHET    : heterozygous when the alleles in GT are different
 5. resolve  : resolves the GT field specified as `0/0` or `1|2` into alleles with respect to REF and ALT.
-6. splitcompare :

 Example filters: